Ozark Giraffe

 November & December 2024 – Exhibited within ‘Current Works 2024’ at the Leedy Volkus Gallery, Kansas City.
 Juror - Adam Finkelston

-January 2025 – attended Art+Everywhere Retreat at MASS MOCA, North Adams MA, presenting grant outcome and exhibiting in ‘Roots/Wings’ exhibit.
+January 2025 – Art+Everywhere Retreat at MASS MOCA, North Adams MA, presenting grant outcome and exhibiting in ‘Roots/Wings’ exhibit.

 Collect your Ozark Giraffe.